szymonprower/web-components-toolbox/ARCHITECTURE.md

 This section talks briefly about various important directories and data structures.
 The components are organized from low-level to high-level abstractions.

 ### Atoms
-These are basic HTML elements like inputs, buttons, images etc. wrapped as web components with proper styling and behavior.
+These are basic HTML elements like inputs, buttons, etc. wrapped as Web Components with proper styling and behavior.
 Example: `<a-button>`, `<a-input>`

 ### Molecules